-Where sporting events and competitions are being held, it is important that the IF, NADO or SCA liaises closely with the event organizer, or the relevant NF in advance of the event to understand if there are any specific entry requirements for SCP.
-Many events will be permitted to take place based on an agreement with national or local health authorities and NFs/IFs (where applicable) that requires specific conditions and protocols to be put in place by the event organizer and that must be followed by all participants and persons involved or who enter the event venue or location.
+Where sporting events and competitions are being held, it is important that the International Federation, NADO or Sample Collection Agency liaises closely with the event organizer, or the relevant National Federation in advance of the event to understand if there are any specific entry requirements for Sample Collection Personnel.
+Many events will be permitted to take place based on an agreement with national or local health authorities and National Federations/International Federations (where applicable) that require specific conditions and protocols to be put in place by the event organizer and that must be followed by all participants and persons involved or who enter the event venue or location.

-As such, it is important that IFs, NADOs and SCAs liaise with the relevant organizations far enough in advance of the event to allow them to understand the requirements and minimize the impact to the planned testing program.
+As such, it is important that International Federations, NADOs and Sample Collection Agencies liaise with the relevant organizations far enough in advance of the event to allow them to understand the requirements and minimize the impact to the planned testing program.

-For example, some events may require that all participants and persons who enter the event location (sometimes referred to as a 'bubble') have had a negative COVID-19 test a certain number of days prior to their entry and must present a certificate of that test on entry.
+For example, some events may require that all participants and persons who enter the event location (sometimes referred to as a 'bubble') have been fully vaccinated and/or have had a negative COVID-19 test a certain number of days prior to their entry, and must present a certificate of vaccination and/or a recent test result on entry.